- About Hevo

 To do this:

-Once your respective Source connection settings are specified in Step 2 above, select the objects to be replicated in the Select the Objects you want to replicate page, and then click CONTINUE.
+Once your respective Source connection settings are specified above, select the objects to be replicated in the Select the Objects you want to replicate page, and then click CONTINUE.

 Note: Each object represents a table in your database.